super-chao1997/Cerebrum/README.md

 #### Construct system instructions

-Here's how to set up your agent's system instructions:
+Here's how to set up your agent's system instructions and you need to put this function inside your agent class

 ```python
 def build_system_instruction(self):